Top 5 Hardest Tricks in Skateboarding

 To do a hardflip, your front foot should be in the middle of your board and pointed diagonally.
 This is the foot positioning for a kickflip.
 Your back foot goes in the middle of the tail, with the ball of your back foot putting pressure on the heel-side pocket of the tail, which is the foot positioning of the front shuv.

 This trick is extremely difficult because you are doing it on your blind side.
-Approaching an obstacle backside is already hard, and adding a tailslide to it makes it more difficult because you have to turn your eyes away from the obstacle and still lock into a tailslide.
+Approaching an obstacle backside is already hard enough, and adding a tailslide to it makes it more difficult because you have to turn your eyes away from the obstacle and still lock into a tailslide.

 Tre flips, or 360 flips, are number four on our list.
 This trick is the combination of a 360 back shuv and a kickflip.
 A 360 back shuv is like a 360 front shuv, except instead of pushing forward with your back foot, you push back.
 A kickflip is when you position your foot on the middle of your board and point it diagonally so when you slide your foot up to do an ollie, you are able to flick the board and make it spin backwards.